code-kungfu/bookstack-cktheme/README.md

 10) Hit the **Go** button and if everything went well, the **role_permissions** table should now have two new permissions!
 You can verify  this by refreshing the table.
 11) Log into your BookStack instace as Admin.
 Navigate to **Settings -> Roles**
-12) By default the new roles are unchecked for all roles in BookStack.
+12) By default the new permissions are unchecked for all roles in BookStack.
 Select a role, e.g. Admin and check both **Show recent activity** and **Show extended activity** and hit Save Role.
 Now all admins will be able to view Recent Activity and have access to the Revisions browser in a page.